PaulskPt/CircuitPython_Space_Miner_Game/README.md

     print(n, end='')
     print(" microeconds")

-d) I experienced that the game score was only shown at a 'game over' or 'round end' during the first game.
+d) I experienced that the game score was only shown at a 'game over' or 'round end' during the first round.
+In subsequent rounds the game score was only shown in REPL, not on the display.
-   During @☺Foamyguys stream on Twitch.tv on Saturday September 3, 2022, it revealed that, while using CircuitPython v.8.0.0-beta0, I was using /lib/Adafruit_display_text/...mpy files that were a bit outdated (March 28, 2022).
-After I replaced these files by ones with a date of August 28, 2022, the problem was solved.
+   During @☺Foamyguys stream on Twitch.tv on Saturday September 3, 2022, it revealed that, while the Pimoroni PICO SYSTEM device, that I was using, was flashed with CircuitPython firmware version: CircuitPython v.8.0.0-beta0, however the .mpy files in /lib/Adafruit_display_text were a bit outdated (March 28, 2022).
+After I replaced these files by ones with a date of August 26, 2022, the problem of not displaying the game score in rounds >= 2, was solved.

    I added the following mods to space_miner_helpers.py:
    To have the score shown at every STATE_GAME_OVER and STATE_GAME_ROUND_END, in class SpaceMinderGame,